 Q: Does my cloud provider have to do something in order for me to use the Nexus 1000V InterCloud?

 A: If Nexus 1000V InterCloud already integrates with your cloud service provider, then there is not much you need to do.
 You will be able to instantiate hybrid clouds and VPC’s yourself, or subscribe to the managed hybrid cloud service offered by your service provider(s).
 We are working with multiple service providers so please stay tuned for future announcements.

 Q: How is the Nexus 1000V InterCloud licensed and deployed?

 A: Nexus 1000V components are software deployed as virtual machines.
 It is architected to provide complete deployment flexibility.
 Enterprise customers can purchase it as a product and deploy it on their own.
 Service provider customers can offer this as a service in a variety of ways: a new service for their managed/hosted customers, as well as a managed hybrid cloud services (i.e., managed VPC services) to any customer.

 Q: What’s the capital of Mongolia?

 A: Ulan Bator (you almost had me that one!)

 More Notes: So, we hope that clarifies a majority of the outstanding questions that this week’s Nexus 1000V InterCloud generated.
 We are getting a lot of positive feedback from folks interested in hybrid cloud and the promise that this seamless and automatic degree of integration holds for customers.
 If you have any more questions, we’d be happy to hear them.
-You can always send questions (via email) [email protected], [email protected]_1000V, or just drop us a comment in the form below.
+You can always send questions (via email) to [email protected], via twitter to @Official_1000V, or just drop us a comment in the form below.

 Resource from Cisco blogs-Data Center and Cloud